Harley-Davidson An American Story – An International Story

 I was confused when I first saw these in the Harley-Davidson Museum.
 What do boats and snowmobiles have to do with Harley-Davidson?
 Interesting fact, look at Harley-Davidson Motor Company’s official name, purposely done, to not limit themselves to just motorcycles.

 The Harley-Davidson Museum didn’t forget the kids.
 There is a particular area for the little ones to enjoy that I found to be delightful, not just for the kids but also for the adults.
 It gave parents a chance to sit and talk with each other while the kids found their interest in Harley-Davidson.
 I am sure there were some future Harley-Davidson riders in the making.

 This amazing full-size motorcycle made of Legos is not for playing with.
 But it sure does draw the attention of those visiting the museum.
 Yes!
 The light really works.
 And check out the Harley-Davidson logo.

 Lego makes a smaller version of this bike for you to build and enjoy at home.
 You can purchase the set HERE.

 This motorcycle on display caught everyone’s eye.
 It wasn’t the pristine display model like all the others, but the story behind it is just as amazing.

-The bike even while being displayed in the museum continues to deteriorate from the exposure to the saltwater.
+Even while being displayed in the museum, the bike continues to deteriorate from the exposure to the saltwater.

 Harley-Davidson’s Old Bike Room